Steeve-Crypto/Blessance/README.md

-# Blessance
+# Blessence

-Blessance inspired by "Black" & "Renaissance".

-Blessance is website that host culinary events, monthly and quaterly.
+Blessence is website that host culinary events, monthly and quaterly.

 It provides a B2B model relationship with the best rated black chefs (in the area of choice).

-Through the support of sponsors and consumers, Blessance is able to provide luxurious spaces for both chefs and clients
+Through the support of sponsors and consumers, Blessence is able to provide luxurious spaces for both chefs and clients

 Our monthly event is exclusive to VIP consumers who pays a $75 fee to have reservation to the event.
 After signing up, an AI will match off the profile inputs: Dietary restrictions, preferences, ...
 Access is secure through a qr code.